younesbelkada/PosTER/README.md

 ## Augmenting Poses

 We introduce in ```Poster/Datasets/augmentations.py``` augmentations that can be applied to 2d Human poses, such as flipping, random translation and normalization.

+## Pose modeling

+### Pose modeling on PIE dataset

+We extracted poses using OpenPifPaf on PIE dataset.
+The 2D poses files can be found on this [link](https://drive.google.com/file/d/195g6eDeAaLRt7nEN5EweB7-eWwbktkQ_/view?usp=sharing).
+You should download it and extract it.

+### Running pose-modeling script

+>**You have one config file to change and manipulate**.

+Please carefully refer to our [training wiki](https://github.com/younesbelkada/PosTER/wiki/Training-wiki) in order to understand each argument of the config file ```config.json```.

+After modifying the config file, run ```python test.py```.

+#### Wandb visualization (Recommended)

+We highly recommend you to use wandb for visualzing intermediate results while training your model.
+You can easily create an account on [wandb](wandb.ai) and push the results using your credentials.
+Read our [training wiki](https://github.com/younesbelkada/PosTER/wiki/Training-wiki) to understand more.